andycroll/andycroll.com/_posts/2021/2021-03-22-be-specific-when-defining-routes.md

 ## Why?

-There's no value to maintaining, generating and loading routes that do not link to actions in your controllers.
-In fact it'll allow errors to creep into your code and unexpected behaviour to live on in your application.
+There's no value to maintaining, generating, and loading routes that do not link to actions in your controllers.
+I may result in errors creeping into your code and unexpected behaviour to live on in your application.

-If a user can't `destroy` a `Thing` in a `ThingsController, don't give them a route to try and do so.
+If a user can't `destroy` a `Thing` in a `ThingsController`, don't give them a route to try and do so.

 ## Why not?